mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 ![Satellite exploration 4](images/5-lab-satellite-nav-to-cvs.png)

-In this view we can see all of the Content Views whihc have been created on this Satellite.
+In this view we can see all of the Content Views which have been created on this Satellite.
 A content view can be thought of as a database select against tables (repositories) which results in a group of packages applicable for a certain usages, such as a Standard Operating Environment (SOE) which could be used ubiquitously as a standard base across all servers using a major version of RHEL.
 Note that we have highlighted three particular Content Views here which we will explore in the next steps.
-Also not that one is a **Composite Content View**, this is a special use case which allows administrators to enhance efficicnecy and consistency by using and SOE a consistent base for specialized servers.
+Also not that one is a **Composite Content View**, this is a special use case which allows administrators to enhance efficiency and consistency by using and SOE a consistent base for specialized servers.

 ![Satellite exploration 5](images/5-lab-satellite-cvs.png)